-- 1 This function works when the key switch is ON or START position. - 2 The transmission shifts automatically to neutral in 2 seconds from the driver's off the seat. - 3 At the same time, the warning lamp ON and alarm will sound intermittently if forward-reverse lever was not returned to neutral. - 4 To release the function, the forward-reverse lever must be cycled through neutral with the operator in the normal operating position to regain powered directional control.
+- 1 This function works when the start switch is ON or START position. - 2 The transmission shifts automatically to neutral in 2 seconds from the driver's off the seat. - 3 At the same time, the OPSS warning lamp ON and the alarm will sound intermittently. - 4 To release the function, the forward-reverse lever must be cycled through neutral with the operator in the normal operating position to regain powered directional control.